 Do Tortoises Attract Bugs?

-Tortoise enclosures can become breeding grounds for bugs and other pests if they’re not cleaned regularly and thoroughly.
-Decaying food and tortoise poop will be irresistible food sources to insects.
+If not cleaned regularly, tortoises’ enclosures can become breeding grounds for bugs and other pests.
+Decaying food and tortoise poop will be irresistible food sources for insects.

 The warm and moist air in the enclosure can attract bugs because they breed in dark and humid areas.
 These conditions are ideal for incubation and hatching cockroaches, flies, mites, fleas, and other bugs.

-As bacteria leads to rot and decay, insects can feed on these organisms and the rotting matter itself.
+As bacteria lead to rot and decay, insects can feed on these organisms and the rotting matter itself.

-If tortoises contribute to this problem, it’s because they need thick layers of bedding where they can dig and bury themselves.
+If tortoises contribute to this problem, they need thick layers of bedding where they can dig and bury themselves.
 This substrate may become infested with insects if it’s not changed regularly.

 When you find white bugs in a tortoise tank, it’s usually in the soil or bedding itself.
 These may be the hatchlings and juvenile offspring of insects trying to live in the substrate.